shivangishakya/Serene.com/server/README.md

  http --auth 310:absd --auth-type basic GET http://helloserene.com/login/ After executing, the users table is checked to see if the specified user's account exists and authenticates if the password is correct.

+### ENDPOINT 4: @app.route("/predict", methods=["POST"])
+This endpoint is used for predicting the stress level.
+ex:
+http --auth 310:absd --auth-type basic POST http://127.0.0.1:3000/predict

+### ENDPOINT 4: @app.route("/insert-recipient", methods=["POST"])
+This endpoint is used for inserting recipient email.
+ex:
+http --auth 310:absd --auth-type basic POST http://127.0.0.1:3000/insert-recipient recipient=vatsalmakani@yahoo.com

+### ENDPOINT 5: @app.route("/generate-pdf", methods=["POST"])
+This endpoint is used for generating PDF for the report and sending to the recipient added.
+ex:
+http --auth 310:absd --auth-type basic POST http://127.0.0.1:3000/generate-pdf val=3

 python3 request.py